plrguez/NBlood/od-assets/readme.nblood.txt

         Show menu                       Select

-If joystick axis is detected then by default the left axis is used for moving and strafing and right axis for looking up/down and turning on.
+If joystick axises are detected then by default the left axis is used for moving and strafing and right axis for looking up/down and turning on.

 Remap keys
 ----------